Bridges to Babylon Tour: History

-This was the first tour where a B-stage was featured at most shows (they had used one on the Voodoo Lounge Tour, but only at one show).
+This was the band's first tour where a B-stage was featured at most shows (they had used one on the Voodoo Lounge Tour, but only at one show).
 The band normally played three numbers on the B-stage, with the exception of the final show where only two were played there.

 The Bridges to Babylon Tour was the second-highest-grossing tour at the time, behind their own record-breaking 1994–1995 Voodoo Lounge Tour.
-It was believed 4.577 million people attended the tour over the 108 shows – 2.02 million in Europe, 2.009 million in North America, 348,000 in Argentina and Brazil, and 200,000 in Japan.
+It was believed 4.577 million people attended the tour over the 102 shows – 2.02 million in Europe, 2.009 million in North America, 348,000 in Argentina and Brazil, and 200,000 in Japan.
 The tour reached 25 countries and is the second–largest North American tour of all time – second to the Rolling Stones' 2005–2007 A Bigger Bang Tour.

 The tour is documented by the live album No Security and a DVD release of the St. Louis, Missouri show.
 In 1999 the band commenced another tour called the No Security Tour, which played smaller venues and fewer destinations.

 Among the opening acts was, in October 1997, Sheryl Crow.
 "They invited me to go on their private plane…" she recalled.
 "Three weeks before I went on the tour, my band and I watched the Stones film Cocksucker Blues.
 It's a riot – it's complete debauchery and there are several scenes where they're practically having orgies on their private 747 back in the early '70s.
 So I got on their plane and I thought, 'Wow, what a difference!
 We definitely have changed our tune here, haven't we?'"